Trump admin removes Pride flag from Stonewall National Monument

 According to a National Park Service memorandum, the agency prohibits “non-agency flags and pennants” that are not the US flag or the Interior Department flag.
 NPS acting Director Jessica Bowron signed the directive in January, and there are exceptions for historical flags, military flags, or flags of federally recognized Tribal nations within the parks.

+The Interior Department told CNN in a statement Wednesday, “Recent adjustments to flag displays at the monument were made to ensure consistency with federal guidance and applicable executive order.”

+“Stonewall National Monument remains committed to preserving and interpreting the history and significance of this site through its exhibits, programs, and educational initiatives,” the department added.

-CNN has reached out to the Interior Department and NPS, as well as a co-owner of the Stonewall Inn, for comment.
+CNN has reached out to NPS and a co-owner of the Stonewall Inn for comment.

 Gay City News first reported the Pride flag’s removal.